Community Life Standards Policy

 “University” means Ambrose University

 5.1 Complaints are to be filed and responded to in accordance with the Procedures.

-5.2 The Director of Community Life will have primary responsibility for Complaints relating to the General Community Standards set out in Section 7A, consulting with and reporting to the VP of Student Development.
+5.2 The Director of Community Life will have primary responsibility for Complaints relating to the General Community Standards set out in Section 7A, consulting with and reporting to the AVP of Student Life.

 All Students must comply with the General Community Standards set out in Section 7A and the Classroom Community Standards set out in Section 7B.
 In addition, Residence Students, and any other Students entering Residence, must comply with the Residence Community Standards set out in the Residence Community Standards.